The Way We Were (song): Legacy and accolades

-"The Way We Were" received significant success after its original release in North America; Jon Landau of Rolling Stone claimed that its impact proved worthy enough to revive her career as a musical artist.
+"The Way We Were" received significant success after its original release in North America; Jon Landau of Rolling Stone claimed that its impact proved worthy enough to revive Streisand's career as a musical artist.
 However, he was more critical of the singer "ignor[ing] the line-by-line variations in [the] song's meaning".
 Nevertheless, the mass appeal of the single was labeled by Turner Classic Movies's Andrea Passafiume as "one of the most recognizable songs in the world".
-Hamlisch and the Bergmans won the Academy Award for Best Original Song at the 46th Academy Awards; the former musician also won the Oscar for Best Original Score for the film.
-The tune also won the Golden Globe Award for Best Original Song in 1974 and the Grammy Award for Song of the Year in 1975.
+Hamlisch and the Bergmans won the Academy Award for Best Original Song at the 46th Academy Awards; Hamlisch also won the Oscar for Best Original Score for the film.
+The tune also won the Golden Globe Award for Best Original Song at the 31st Golden Globe Awards in 1974 and the Grammy Award for Song of the Year at the 17th Annual Grammy Awards in 1975.
+In 2008, the song was inducted into the Grammy Hall of Fame.
 According to the National Endowment for the Arts and Recording Industry Association of America (RIAA) in their list of the top 365 "Songs of the Century", the single was placed at number 298.
+In 2023, American Songwriter and The Guardian ranked the song number five and number one, respectively, on their lists of the greatest Barbra Streisand songs.